Dealers (film): Reception

-In "the City" where it was based, London's Financial "Square Mile" it became an instant "must see" by city gents and city girls mostly because of its incredible attention to detail but also by the fact the realistic roller coaster tension took your breath away and that by comparison left "the other film" in its wake.
-It was regarded as a slice of (a bygone) life, of over-the-phone, over-the-counter bond dealing, high salary, high bonus, trading floor culture.
-A brokerage house and investment bank little known but cult classic.
-An epic that captures the essence of the "wheeler dealer".

 Legacy

-The dealing room itself was so meticulously well done, costing a rumoured one million pounds, that it was kept intact and reused for a UK television series, called Capital City (TV series) which successfully capitalised on the post Wall Street, trendy City Job, City Lifestyle.
+The dealing room itself was so meticulous, costing a rumoured one million pounds, that it was kept intact and reused for Capital City (TV series), a UK TV series which successfully capitalised on the post Wall Street, trendy City Job, City Lifestyle.
 Both film and TV series being produced by Euston Films.
-One visible change for its reuse were the three prominent clocks over the door to the trading room; 'Frankfurt', 'London' and 'New York' instead became 'London','New York' and 'Tokyo'.
+One visible change for its reuse were the three prominent clocks over the door to the trading room: 'Frankfurt', 'London' and 'New York' instead became 'London','New York' and 'Tokyo'.